JaimeSilver/hedera-libSubmarine/README.md

 since that is already solved by Hashgraph's Gossip-about-Gossip and Fair timestamping.

 The model proposed facilitates transaction calls to contracts with the later reveal (full or partial) of the message content.
-I have included a library in Solidity that servers as a reference for the Poll contract; the model can be extended to include remuneration during the UnLock stage (See Workflow).
+I have included a library in Solidity that serves as a reference for the Poll contract; the model can be extended to include remuneration during the UnLock stage (See Workflow).